imperiosaur/cutemagestower/_posts/2023-06-20-spring-recap.md

    * [Spin Scooters](https://puzzlehunt.club.cc.cmu.edu/puzzle/22022/) - The puzzle was kinda finicky, and didn’t have a good answer.
 You don’t want that many repeated As in it, and it was a pain in the neck to interpret what direction the video was being shot.
 Also it seemed like everything was in a random order for no reason?
 Lastly, for a puzzle that could be very finicky, that answer is… not great.

 [^8]: “Hey, Jen.
 That’s funny.
 This puzzle (Cave Paintings) just solved to TWIRL.
-Shouldn’t that be the answer to your puzzle?”
-“Give me a second and I can get you TWIRL as an answer.
-I have a bunch of data and I can extract anything I want from it.”
+Shouldn’t that be the answer to your puzzle?”<br>“Give me a second and I can get you TWIRL as an answer.
+I have a bunch of data and I can extract anything I want from it.”<br>…<br>“Remember before when I was joking about TWIRL being the answer to this puzzle?”
-…
-“Remember before when I was joking about TWIRL being the answer to this puzzle?”

 [^9]: Okay, funny story about this.
 When I was doing this hunt, my wife was on a different team and her team was in the house while I solved from somewhere else.
 We finished in four hours - her team needed most of the time on Sunday to finish.
 Therefore, I was in the kitchen minding my own business when my wife yells at me “It’s that stupid IKEA shark you like.
 I blame you!”
 I don’t even own a Blahaj.[^10]